Seunaj/seunaj.github.io/_pages/about.md

   - /about.html
 ---

-Oluwaseun Ajayi is a Ph.D student in the Department of Electrical and Computer Engineering at [Illinois Institute of Technology](https://www.iit.edu/) since Spring 2021.
-His research focuses on machine learning in wireless networks, information freshness optimization, and big data analytics.
-He is working in the [Future Networking lab](http://www.ece.iit.edu/~funlab/) led by his advisor, [Prof. Yu Cheng](http://www.ece.iit.edu/~yucheng/).
+Hi, this is Oluwaseun Ajayi, a Ph.D student in the Department of Electrical and Computer Engineering at [Illinois Institute of Technology (IIT)](https://www.iit.edu/) since Spring 2021, advised by [Prof. Yu Cheng](http://www.ece.iit.edu/~yucheng/).
+My research focuses on machine learning in wireless networks, information freshness optimization, and big data analytics.
+I obtained the BSc.
+Telecommunication Science degree from the University of Ilorin, Nigeria, and worked as a Graduate Assistant in the Department of Electrical and Information Engineering at Covenant University, Nigeria, before joining IIT as a Ph.D student in January 2021.

 Latest News
 =======